Belfast Botanic Gardens Tree Archive

 This month we are staying in the relative warmth of the palm house

 to look at a member of the monkey puzzle family.
+It is, of cause, not a pine, belonging to the family Araucariaceae.
 The familiar monkey puzzle,

 introduced shortly after 1844.
 It is now an icon of the Victorian age that is

-still planted in totally unsuitable front gardens where it can grow to over
+still planted, sometimes in totally unsuitable front gardens where it can grow to over

-surviving out of doors only on Tresco in the British Isles.
+surviving out of doors only on Tresco in the Scilly Isles.
 It is one of the

-most striking and elegant trees when fully grown with an amazing symmetry.
+most distinctive and elegant trees when fully grown with an amazing symmetry.
 It

-is native to one Island north of New Zealand but is cultivated in many warm
+is native to a single island north of New Zealand but is cultivated in many warm

-countries round the world.The two trees in the palm house are only a few years
+countries round the world.The two trees in the Botanic Gardens Palm House are only a few years

 old, but are already quite striking.